parkpow/platerec-documentation/source/index.html.md

 <aside class="notice">
 View complete examples for <a href="https://github.com/marcbelmont/deep-license-plate-recognition">ALPR API integration</a>.
 Easily do batching and use the API on a video.
 Examples are written in multiple languages.
 </aside>

+## Engine Configuration

+The **config** parameter is a JSON value to change the engine configuration.
+It can include the following values:

+- `{"region":"strict"}`: Only accept the results that exactly match the templates of the specified region.
+For example, if the license plate of a region is 3 letters and 3 numbers, the value `abc1234` will be discarded.
+For regions with vanity license plates (e.g. in us-ca), we do not recommend the use of Strict Mode.
+Otherwise, the engine will discard the vanity plates.
+- `{"threshold_d":0.2, "threshold_o":0.6}`: By default the engine will use those thresholds to filter the detection and OCR results.
+Anything below that will be discarded.
+You can set different values.
+- `{"mode":"fast"}`: The number of detection steps is always 1.
+On average it gives a **30% speed-up**.
+May result in lower accuracy when using images with small vehicles.
+- `{"mode":"redaction"}`: Used for license plate redaction.
+It includes more candidates during the plate detection step.
+This configuration will **miss fewer plates** but will increase the number of false positives (objects that are not license plates).
+- `{"detection_rule":"strict"}`: The license plates that are detected outside a vehicle will be discarded.
+- `{"detection_mode":"vehicle"}`: The default detection mode (plate) only returns vehicles if a license plate is also detected.
+To get vehicles without plates, use the value **vehicle**.

+Here are a couple of examples of the `config` parameter using `curl`:

+- Custom threshold and fast mode: `curl -F 'upload=@/path/to/car.jpg' -F config='{"mode":"fast", "threshold_d":0.2, "threshold_o":0.6}' -H 'Authorization: Token my-token******' https://api.platerecognizer.com/v1/plate-reader/`
+- Strict region matching: `curl -F 'upload=@/path/to/car.jpg' -F config='{"region":"strict"}' -F region=us-ca -H 'Authorization: Token my-token******' https://api.platerecognizer.com/v1/plate-reader/`
+- Prediction must include a vehicle: `curl -F 'upload=@/path/to/car.jpg' -F config='{"detection_rule":"strict"}' -H 'Authorization: Token my-token******' https://api.platerecognizer.com/v1/plate-reader/`